kushidesign/kushi/README.md

 <br>

 ## Using scales
-Kushi ships with two different predefined scaling systems.
+Kushi ships with two different predefined scaling systems.<br>
 These systems provide a scale of values for `width`, `font-size`, `padding`, `margin`, and `border-widths`.

 These two systems shadow the scales provided by [Tachyons](http://tachyons.io/docs/typography/scale/) and [Tailwindcss](https://tailwindcss.com/docs/font-size).

-The Tacyons scale is available by default.
+The Tacyons scale is available by default.<br>
 You can opt to instead use the Tailwind scale in your `kushi.edn` config file:
 ```Clojure
 {...
  :scaling-system :tailwind
  ...}
 ```
-Then supply a value affixed with an `*` to of the applicable css properties:
+Supply a value affixed with an `*` to of the applicable css properties:
 ```Clojure
 (sx :w--1*
     :bw--2*